10 effective ways to promote sustainable tourism

 Traveling is an exciting and adventurous endeavor that everyone should experience at least once in their lifetime.
 Just imagine, there is so much in the world that you can see, and so much you can experience.

-However, these days people are becoming more and more aware of the environmental issues the earth is facing, and they are trying to make tourism sustainable.
+There’s a growing awareness of the environmental issues our planet is confronting.
+People are increasingly committed to promoting sustainable tourism.
 Did you know that worldwide tourism accounts for 8% of global greenhouse emissions?

 Therefore, promoting sustainable tourism is very important.
 Moreover, the tourism industry is growing quite rapidly, at an annual rate of around five percent.
 The growth of tourism is even outpacing the growth of international trade.

 If we don’t promote sustainable tourism now, its future environmental impact could be even more significant.
-But firstly, the question is what exactly is sustainable tourism?
+But firstly, the most important question is what exactly is sustainable tourism?

 In a complete sense, you can say that sustainable tourism is the form of traveling in which tourists take full account of their current and future impact on the local environment, economy, and culture.

 Though understanding the concept of sustainable tourism is simple enough, the real issue is how we promote and achieve it.
 Therefore, let’s talk about ten effective ways in which sustainable travel can be improved.

 Avoid connecting flights